rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/lab-security.md

     Which authentication protocols are supported by RStudio Server Pro?",

-    Choose five answers from the following list:
+    Choose six answers from the following list:

     * Operating system
     * Proxy